-For honest and ethical appraisals, trust Antares Real Estate Management
+For honest and ethical appraisals, rely on Antares Real Estate Management

-Appraising is a profession, and appraisers are professionals.
-The rigors of becoming a licensed appraiser have become more difficult than ever before.
-So it goes without question in this day and age that real estate appraisal can unquestionably be dubbed a profession rather than a trade.
-As with any profession we have a strict ethical code.
+Typically, appraising a long term career.
+Requirements to become a licensed appraiser have become more difficult than ever before.
+That's why it goes without question these days that real estate appraisal can certainly be called a profession as opposed to a trade.
+In our field, as with any profession, we must follow strict ethical considerations.

-We have quite a few responsibilities as appraisers but above everything we answer to our clients.
-Typically, for a normal residential appraisal, the appraiser's client is the lender ordering the appraisal.
-Appraisers are required to only disclosing information to their clients, and as a homeowner, if you desire to review an appraisal report, you should obtain it from your lender.
-Other responsibilities also include, accurate sums appropriate to the parameters of the assignment, acquiring and maintaining a particular level of competency and education, and of course, the appraiser must behave in a professional manner.
+For an appraiser the primary obligation is to their client.
+Typically, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers have rules and regulations they must follow, including confidentiality for their clients a homeowner, if you desire to obtain a copy of an appraisal report, you should request it through your lender.
+Other obligations also include, accurate figures appropriate to the scope of the assignment, acquiring and sustaining an appropriate level of competency and education, and the appraiser must conduct him or herself as a professional.
 Here at Antares Real Estate Management, we take these ethical responsibilities very to heart.

-Antares Real Estate Management has an established track record for producing competent and ethically superior appraisals.
+Antares Real Estate Management has an established track record for performing competent and ethically superior appraisals.
 To learn more Contact us

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
-Generally the third parties are clearly defined in the appraisal report.
-An appraiser's fiduciary roll is only to those parties who the appraiser knows, based on the scope of work or other written parameters of the order.
+Appraisers may also have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+Normally the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary roll is only to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.

-Appraisers also have duties outside of boundaries of with whom we share information For example, appraisers must be able to produce their work files for a minimum of five years - something else Antares Real Estate Management makes a part of their standard routine.
+There are also ethical duties that have nothing to do with whom we share information.
+For example, appraisers must keep their work files for a minimum of five years - at Antares Real Estate Management you can rest assured that we abide by that rule.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be at ease knowing we are working hard to objectively determine the home or property value.

-When you engage Antares Real Estate Management we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.
+As soon as you order an appraisal from Antares Real Estate Management we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.